-- The introduction of more flexible working arrangements can also reduce absenteeism.
+- The introduction of more flexible working arrangements can reduce absenteeism.

 The requests you receive from individuals will often involve forms of flexible working tailored to their specific circumstances.
 These don't necessarily entail a reduction in the total hours worked.

-Parents may wish to work hours that let them drop off a child at school in the morning
+Parents may wish to work hours that let them work around the school run

 - This can also apply to other employees with responsibility for bringing up children.